 Mid Cornwall · TR3

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Stithians, that work is shaped by the place itself — Stithians is a village south of Redruth with the Stithians Reservoir nearby, a Norman church and a Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+In Stithians, that work is shaped by the place itself — Stithians is a village south of Redruth with the Stithians Reservoir nearby, a Norman church and a Conservation Area covering the village core, with a building stock that leans toward modern small estates and Victorian villas.

 • Conservation Area